nasa/isaac/dense_map/geometry_mapper/readme.md

       --out_texture_dir out_texture_dir

-Here it was chosen to pass in a mesh from a previous invocation of the geometry mapper for this robot and the given registred sparse map (for example, the ``fused.ply`` mesh can be used).
+Here it was chosen to pass in a mesh from a previous invocation of the geometry mapper for this robot and the given registered sparse map (for example, the ``fused.ply`` mesh can be used).
 That is optional, and it is needed only one adds to camera_refiner the constraints that the triangulated points and haz cam clouds stay close to the mesh, when